Downsend School, Leatherhead

 Facilities: You’d expect any prep school charging over £15k a year to have some decent sport, drama and music facilities, and Downsend has invested heavily in the last few years so it’s all looking pretty spick and span.
 There’s the usual array of outdoor tennis/netball/basketball courts, sports fields, cricket nets, modern sports hall and indoor swimming pool.
 There are outdoor grass pitches, as well as an Astro turf pitch.

 There is a timber fort in one of the the outdoor playgrounds and a Science garden.
-The swimming pool and sports hall are housed in the sports complex, which also includes a social area used for parent meetings and the like, with viewing platforms over both the pool and the indoor sports hall.
-There’s also a tuck shop in the Sports Pavilion that is open for kids in the Upper School (yrs 6-8) to pop into during their breaks for healthy snacks, such as mini wraps and fruit.
+The swimming pool and sports hall are housed in the sports complex, which also includes a social area used for parent meetings and the like.
+There’s also a tuck shop in the Sports Pavilion that is open for kids in the Upper School (yrs 6-10) to pop into during their breaks for healthy snacks, such as mini wraps and fruit.
 It’s also a great place for parents to go if their little ones are involved in after school clubs.
 And at £1.80 for a cappuccino, it’s got to be the best value coffee around!

 What else?
 There’s a strong emphasis on drama, with a musical production staged every term by each of the year groups.
 Mr Thorpe says the children don’t have to get involved, but most chose to, whether it’s behind the scenes or in the leading roles.
 Music wise, all children receive regular periods of class music, and from Year 2 individual tuition is available from specialist peripatetic tutors in a range of instruments.
 In Year 3 all children join the Music Scheme and spend the year learning an instrument (trumpet, violin, clarinet or flute) that many continue with into Year 4 and beyond.
 Most individual instrument lessons are taught in the school’s sound resistant music pods.